ATNoG/rigourous-devprivops-docs/content/internals/yaml_to_triples.md

 # Summary

-As discussed in the Architecture page, this tool stores data from **YAML files** into a **triple store**.
+As discussed in the [Architecture page](@/internals/architecture.md), PrivGuide stores data from **YAML files** into a **triple store**.
-This page will discuss how the conversion is done, which is important to design descriptions and queries that effectively encode and reason with the architecture.
+This page will discuss how the conversion is done, which is important to design descriptions and queries that effectively encode and reason with the system descriptions.

 # Principles of conversion